philtgun/hugo-bootstrap/README.md

     URL = "/license"
 ```

+### Favicons

+This website is suggested to generate icons.
+If you do so, you should override `layouts/partials/favicons.html` and put all meta tags there.
+Put icons into `/static/favicons`.

 ## Tips

 * If you've added `theme = "hugo-bootstrap"` to your `config.toml`, you don't need to keep using the `--theme=hugo-bootstrap` flag!